Welcome to my world of visual language, cards, Zen, and analog photography delivered from Denmark with a Transylvanian touch.

 In this sense I draw a line between being respectable – which I have no interest in – and respecting the arts – which I practice.
 I experiment with photography, short film, ink calligraphy, sigils, and suminagashi and suimonga in the tradition of Takaji Kuroda.

-In everything I do I apply martial arts principles to my essential reading techniques, inspired by fencing and Japanese swordsmanship.
+In everything I do I apply martial arts principles to my essential reading and art techniques, inspired by fencing and Japanese swordsmanship.

 The Butoh master Hijikata Tatsumi also inspires me in knowing where my place is.
 I find that knowing my place is the most crucial knowledge to gain, and the highest of the arts.